amalto/platform6-ui-components/readme/AceSession.md

 Simplified object containing the [CodeEditor](#codeeditor)'s ace session.
 It allow you to maintain the history of your current CodeEditor instance.

+For more informations about the AceAjax class, see https://ace.c9.io/#nav=api&api=selection.

 ```typescript
 interface AceSession {